 While conventional regimens typically improve patient quality of life and allow for a normal lifespan, treatment efficacy varies and there are many drawbacks that keep researchers looking for better therapies.In an effort to identify the most effective UC treatments for each state of the disease’s progression or remission, researchers are now comparing the efficacy and challenges of UC treatments to identify the best management strategies for creating lasting relief from symptoms.
 As awareness of the impact of both UC and UC treatments on the gut microbiome grows, these management strategies are increasingly integrating therapies designed to support microbiome health.

-In a recent meta-analysis of UC treatments by a research group led by Dr. Fabio Teixeira, the efficacy of conventional UC treatments was examined in the contexts of the disease’s progression, severity, location in the intestinal tract, and treatment resistance.
+Measuring the Efficacy of Treatments for UCresearch group led by Dr. Fabio Teixeira, the efficacy of conventional UC treatments was examined in the contexts of the disease’s progression, severity, location in the intestinal tract, and treatment resistance.
 Upon comparison, older treatments were shown to be significantly less effective than newer options.
 In particular, TNFa inhibitors were found to be the most effective “rescue” (remission-inducing rather than remission-maintaining) therapy, suggesting that many patients who are currently prescribed corticosteroids may benefit from revised treatment plans.
 However, all the therapies examined can have a damaging impact on the gut microbiome, potentially causing relapse or the emergence of new symptoms.
 As a result, clinicians and patients must be cognizant of potential disruptions and seek to support microbiome health for optimal treatment results.

 The oldest, most commonly used, and most studied therapy for UC are the 5-ASA class drugs, which are anti-inflammatories that are administered topically, orally, or as a suppository for both remission maintenance and remission induction.
 5-ASA class drugs like mesalazine are the first line of treatment in inducing UC remission in mild to moderate cases regardless of the specific area of the intestinal tract.
 Dr. Texeira’s analysis found that across 38 clinical trials investigating the use of 5-ASAs, there was unanimous consensus regarding their superiority to placebos.